JuniorDEVed/JuniorDEVed/README.md

 I am slowly building an online presence through an open source project called JuniorDEV.life, my Medium blog and also our YouTube channel, which have zero views at the moment but I am really looking forward to building a subscriber base to pass as much knowledge to future/aspiring developers.

+I am soon to graduate from Strive School an intense 6 month full stack software engineering bootcamp with a focus on the MERN Stack.

 ---

 🧰 Toolbox